kimdaxterkid/Budgety/README.md

 ## Update History
 12.08.2019
-- Update the clearFields function to clean up the input area.
+- Update the clearFields function to clean up the input area
+- Fix the bug that income and expense will not add empty fields

 12.03.2019
 - Add addItem method to budget controller